slipcor/TreeAssist/readme.md

 * Cooldown for forcebreak and forcegrow
 * Add more custom WorldGuard flags to deny functionality by region
-* Improve debug functionality [Core?] by implementing String filter logic
-* Add debug clarifier to more precisely debug why desired outcomes are not happening
 * Modularize external plugin features for easier modular functionality
 * Nether trees have a ton of logs left out, a lot of trees hit netherrack on top